rcgalbo/95stillalive/README.md

 2. If it's something not in the original Windows 95, but you think it should be, let's talk.
 3. If it's not in the original Windows 95, think about how you would build this to allow someone like yourself to extend this code in order to have it on their own deployment.
 4. Related: the code should be organized in a way to make customization easy.
+5. The code is not the joke.
+What you do with this is the joke.
-5. This repository should "run" Windows 95 out of the box.
+6. This repository should "run" Windows 95 out of the box.
-6. This should be embeddable in another application.
+7. This should be embeddable in another application.
-7. Where possible, use HTML5 and ES6.
+8. Where possible, use HTML5 and ES6.
 Keep dependencies and build process to a minimum (but let's not be dogmatic about it).
-8. Framework is React/Redux.
+9. Development style: first make it work, then do it right, then do it better.
-9. Write tests.
+10. Write tests.

 I don't know if Glitch has an issues tracker (we may need to attach one) but in the meantime here is a short todo list: